PECOS-packages/PECOS/design/measurement-id-annotations.md

 ## Related

-`measurement-id-system.md` in the pecos-docs vault (`~/Repos/pecos-docs/design/`)
-is the origin of the identity-over-ordering direction.
-It is not in this repo;
+[`measurement-id-system.md`](measurement-id-system.md) is the origin of the identity-over-ordering direction.
+Originally written in an external notes vault and cited from there by an earlier draft of this document; now ported into this directory so the citation chain is complete.
-an earlier draft cited it as though it were.